As biological manufacturing moves to the mainstream, Synvitrobio rebrands and raises cash

 The company is one of several looking to commercialize the field of “cell-free” manufacturing — where biological engineers strip down the cellular building blocks of life to their most basic components to create processes that ideally can be more easily manipulated to produce different kinds of chemicals.

-There’s a standard way to create these cell free processes (described quite nicely in The Economist).
+There’s a standard way to create these cell-free processes (described quite nicely in The Economist).

 Grab a few quarts of culture with some kind of bacteria, plant or animal cells in it.
 Then use pressure to force the cells through a valve to break up their membranes and DNA .
 Give the goo a nice warm environment heated to roughly the average temperature of a human body for about an hour.
 That activates enzymes that will eat the existing DNA.

 Put all of it in a centrifuge to separate out the ribosomes (which are the important bits).
-Take those ribosomes and give them a mixture of sugars, amino acids, adenosine triphosphate (the molecular compound that breaks down to provide energy for all biological functions), and new DNA with a different set of instructions on what to make and voila!
+Take those ribosomes and give them a mixture of sugars, amino acids, adenosine triphosphate (the molecular compound that breaks down to provide energy for all biological functions) and new DNA with a different set of instructions on what to make and voila!
 Micro-factories in a test tube.

-Along with co-founders Richard Murray, of the California Institute of Technology, and George Church, one of the living legends of modern genetics, chief executive officer Zachary Sun designed Tierra to be an engine for new biochemical discovery.
+Along with co-founders Richard Murray of the California Institute of Technology and George Church, one of the living legends of modern genetics, chief executive officer Zachary Sun designed Tierra to be an engine for new biochemical discovery.

 “Everything floats in the cytoplasm… We keep that internal stuff and that allows us to run reactions where a cell wall isn’t necessary.
 I want to reduce the complex system down to its component parts,” says Sun.
 “We look at this as a data collection problem.
-We want to use cell free to tell you what to put either in a cell or in cell free systems… We can collect more data faster using our cell free system.”
+We want to use cell-free to tell you what to put either in a cell or in cell-free systems… We can collect more data faster using our cell-free system.”

 The startup is already working with the Department of Energy research institution at Oak Ridge National Laboratory to develop processes to create vanillin (vanilla extract) and mevalonate (turpentine) from biomass.